World Chess Championship 1985

-The 1985 World Chess Championship was played between Anatoly Karpov and Garry Kasparov in Moscow from September 3 to November 9, 1985.
-Kasparov won, to become the thirteenth and youngest world champion at the age of 22.
+The 1985 World Chess Championship was played between Anatoly Karpov and Garry Kasparov in Moscow, Soviet Union from September 3 to November 9, 1985.
+Kasparov won, to become the thirteenth and the then youngest world champion at the age of 22.

 Background

-It is difficult to view the 1985 World Chess Championship in isolation, following as it did only 7 months after the highly controversial finish of the 1984 championship between the same players.
+The 1985 World Chess Championship followed only 7 months after the highly controversial finish of the 1984 championship between the same players.
 On 8 February 1985, after 48 games had been contested over 5 months, the 1984 championship was abandoned with no result, becoming the first, and thus far only, chess world championship to finish in this way.

 Politics gave another angle to the Kasparov–Karpov encounters.
 Due to the changing political climate in Russia at the time, the matches were often depicted as a clash of ideologies, between "new Russia" represented by Kasparov and Mikhail Gorbachev and "old Russia" represented by Karpov and Communists such as Leonid Brezhnev.